kbroman/dataorg/pages/avoid.Rmd

 - I once had a file with gene expression microarray data where the gene identifiers were long integers.
-It had gone through Excel at some point, and the identifier `1000000` had been changed to `1e6`, which of course didn't match what is the file with gene annotations.
+It had gone through Excel at some point, and the identifier `1000000` had been changed to `1e6`, which of course didn't match what was in the file with gene annotations.

 - I can't stand the "Split" window in Excel (from the menu bar, Window → Split).
 A lot of my collaborators seem to use it, but it drives me